 51. Would you be a robot if you could?
 Why or why not?

 52. Explain the differences between privileges and rights.

 53. Write about the most valuable thing you own.

 54. Do you prefer to try new things or stick to what you have done before?
 Why?

 55. How do you change as you get older?
 Provide at least three examples.

 57. Write a letter persuading your teacher to take the class on a field trip to a place that you want to go.

-58. Give detailed instructions for how to do laundry.
+58. Give detailed instructions on how to do laundry.

 59. Write about the person you trust most.

 60. What would you do if you could clone yourself for a day?

 61. Write about the greatest gift you gave someone.